We don’t need to eat fish to be healthy – here’s what to eat instead.

 For most of us, fish is an option rather than a necessity and we can obtain the same important nutrients from plant sources without the high fat and cholesterol content.
 In fact, omega-3 fatty acids don’t even originate in fish – they come from algae.
 If fish get them straight from the source, why don’t we?

-Seaweed is a great alternative to eating fish, as it tends to be rich in iodine, B vitamins, iron and vitamins A, C and E. It’s also low in fat, making it a heart-healthy food too.
-Although there is risk of ingesting too much iodine if you eat a lot of seaweed, the risk from average consumption is very low.
+Seaweed is a great alternative to eating fish, as it tends to be rich in iodine, B vitamins, iron, and vitamins A, C, and E. It’s also low in fat, making it a heart-healthy food too.
+Although there is a risk of ingesting too much iodine if you eat a lot of seaweed, the risk from average consumption is very low.

-In addition, microalgae is a growing area of interest in the food industry and a 2017 study found that it’s a great source of essential fatty acids like EPA and DHA.
-Walnuts, edamame, flaxseeds, chia seeds and hemp seeds are other vegan omega-3 sources.
+In addition, microalgae are a growing area of interest in the food industry and a 2017 study found that it’s a great source of essential fatty acids like EPA and DHA.
+Walnuts, edamame, flaxseeds, chia seeds, and hemp seeds are other vegan omega-3 sources.

 The market for plant-based fish alternatives is booming more than ever before, with swaps for pretty much everything you can think of.
-Most supermarkets offer fish-free products, from sushi to squid.
-Foods like seaweed and alternative fish products have the potential to preserve our overfished oceans, spare the lives of animals and improve our health.
+Most supermarkets offer fish-free products, from plant-based sushi to vegan caviar.
+Foods like seaweed and alternative fish products have the potential to preserve our overfished oceans, spare the lives of animals, and improve our health.

-Why not leave sealife off your plate and try vegan?
-Sign up for our free 31-day pledge and we’ll send you tons of tasty recipes and handy resources.
+Why not leave sea life off your plate and try vegan?
+We’ll send you tons of tasty recipes and handy resources.